jgabaut/invil/README.md

   This is a Rust implementation of [amboso](https://github.com/jgabaut/amboso), a basic build tool wrapping make and supporting git tags.

-  It's in a early stage, and there isn't any functionality yet.
+  It's in a early stage, and there is limited functionality.
+  Check the next section for support info.

 ## Supported amboso features <a name = "supported_amboso"></a>

   - Basic arguments parsing that complies with the bash implementation
   - Same default for amboso directory (`./bin`).
   - Parse `stego.lock` with compatible logic to bash implementation
+  - Base mode: init and build (only with basic command call)

   Flags support status: